taikoxyz/taiko-mono/packages/protocol/DESIGN.md

   - If the txList is invalid or at least one of its transactions is invalid, no L2 block will be produced;
   - Otherwise, a L2 block with qualified transactions will be produced(all valid but unquanlifed transactions dropped).
 The worst-case scenario is that an empty block is produced.

+We choose option 2 to maximize the change that a transaction makes into the L2 chain.

 ### False Proving a txList
 If a txList is invalid, the prover knows the reason.
 The prover now can create a temporary L2 block that includes a `verifyTxListInvalid` transaction with the txList and the reason as the transaction inputs.
-The `verifyTxListInvalid` transaction, once verifies the txList is invalid, will store `true` to a specific storage slot that the txList maps to.
-The prover will then be able to generate a normal ZKP to prove this temporary block is valid, then he can provide a merkle proof to verify the value of the specific storage slot is also `true`.
-This will indirectly prove the txList is invalid, thus its corresponding L2 block is invalid.
+The `verifyTxListInvalid` transaction, once verifies the txList is invalid, will store `true` to a specific storage slot that the txList's hash maps to.
+The prover will then be able to generate a normal ZKP to prove this temporary block is valid, then provide a merkle proof to verify the value of the specific storage slot is `true`.
+This will indirectly prove the txList is invalid, thus its corresponding proposed L2 block is invalid.

-Note that the temporary L2 block is NOT the block in question that will be proven to be invalid, the temporary block is not part of the L2 chain and will be throw away.
+Note that the temporary L2 block that include the `verifyTxListInvalid` is NOT the block in question that will be proven to be invalid, the temporary block is not part of the L2 chain and will be throw away.

-The tempoary block can use any recent L2 block as its parent, beause the `verifyTxListInvalid`  transacton works regardless of the L2's world state.
+The tempoary block can use any recent L2 block as its parent, beause the `verifyTxListInvalid`  transacton is a _pure_ solidity function that works the same way regardless of the current L2's actual world state.